jss367/jss367.github.io/_posts/2017-03-22-my-favorite-things-about-jupyter-notebooks.md

 ```
 Then:
 * Enter: `jupyter contrib nbextension install --user`
-* Open up Jupyter Notebook and you will have a tab called Nbextensions
+* Open up Jupyter Notebook and you will have a tab called Nbextensions.
+You can enable individual extensions from this tab.

 ![png]({{site.baseurl}}/assets/img/nbextensions.png)

-* Go to the Nbextensions tab and enable it from there

-Now let's look at some of the extensions.

 ## Formatting Extensions